RedisGraph/RedisGraph/docs/docs/configuration.md

 (Since RedisGraph v2.10)

-The `TIMEOUT_MAX` configuration parameter specifies a maximum execution time for any read and write queries, in milliseconds.
+The `TIMEOUT_MAX` configuration parameter specifies the maximum execution time for both read and write queries, in milliseconds.

 The `TIMEOUT` query parameter value of the `GRAPH.QUERY`, `GRAPH.RO_QUERY`, and `GRAPH.PROFILE` commands cannot exceed the `TIMEOUT_MAX` value (the command would abort with a `(error) The query TIMEOUT parameter value cannot exceed the TIMEOUT_MAX configuration parameter value` reply).
 Similarly, the `TIMEOUT_DEFAULT` configuration parameter cannot exceed the `TIMEOUT_MAX` value.